 Since 1993, Oman has permitted an importer to bring in goods without paying a commission to a registered agent, if the goods are imported through an Omani port or airport.
-However, it is difficult for a foreign firm to sell directly to the government without an Omani agent identifying and bidding on tender opportunities.
-In addition, termination of an agency agreement can be difficult, as a supplier may not unilaterally terminate an agency agreement without justifiable cause.
+Termination of an agency agreement can be difficult, as a supplier may not unilaterally terminate an agency agreement without justifiable cause.
 Since September 1996, Oman has registered non-exclusive agency agreements.
-Most recently, Oman has attempted to address unemployment through local-hire requirements, limiting distribution from food wholesale centers, and restricting small grocery food retail sales to businesses owned and operated by Omani nationals.